Andrew Benintendi Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.52 team ERA that ranks 20th among all MLB pitching staffs.
+- The Tigers have the 19th-ranked team ERA among all league pitching staffs (4.49).

-- Tigers pitchers combine to rank 15th in baseball in home runs surrendered (161 total, 1.2 per game).
+- Tigers pitchers combine to rank 14th in baseball in home runs allowed (161 total, 1.2 per game).

-- In his most recent appearance on Monday against the New York Yankees, the righty tossed 4 1/3 innings, giving up one earned run while surrendering three hits.
+- In his last time out on Tuesday against the New York Yankees, the left-hander tossed six innings, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.